microsoft/datashaper/docs/resources/tablebundle.md

 The main table view shows a fully materialized data table.
 This view allows you to see statistics about the table and its columns, and to interact with the table to transform it as needed.

-The table view is scrollable vertically and horizontally as needed to view all of the data.
-Each column shows the a few basic statistics about the contents, as well as a histogram of the data distribution (when appropriate).
+The table view is scrollable vertically and horizontally as needed to see all of the data.
+Each column shows a few basic statistics about the contents, as well as a histogram of the data distribution (when appropriate).

 ### Transformations